 Combining Fairmarkit’s RFQ and RFP capabilities into a consolidated platform provides procurement teams with a central source of information on all their sourcing activity.
 With the structured reports and smart sharing of procurement data, your procurement team can have much greater visibility into your organization’s spend activity.

-A streamlined RFP process helps you secure better, more competitive bids, reduce the manual effort required by the procurement process, and expand your sourcing events to help your business grow.
+A streamlined RFP process with autonomous sourcing helps you secure better, more competitive bids, reduce the manual effort required by the procurement process, and expand your sourcing events to help your business grow.
 Tools like Fairmarkit’s new RFP module can add automation into your RFP process flow and work with your existing systems to make life easy.
 To learn more, check out Fairmarkit’s blog, The Source.